mattscripted/til/testing/rtl-render-utils.md

 };
 ```

-Then, we can create a custom `render` methods that provides these utilities:
+Then, we can create a custom `render` method that provides these utilities:

 ```js
 import React from 'react'